 Importantly, this pattern allows future extension of an express train (in this case, the B) to Staten Island.
-Additional provisions located south of 59th Street, if used, could allow a Broadway local service (say, the W) to run local to 86th Street while the B runs express from there.
-I’ll discuss these options in a future post.
+I’ll explore this possibility in a future post.

 In the meantime, lets discuss the R on West End.
 In this scenario, the R does not conflict with any other lines, allowing significant service increases and the possibility of peak express service on West End, Astoria, or both.
-(Note that NYTIP does not recommend an Astoria peak express unless the line extends to LaGuardia Airport.)
+Note, however, that NYTIP does not recommend an Astoria peak express unless the line extends to LaGuardia Airport.

-Recommended path forward: Alternative 2.
+Of these options, I feel Alternative 2 is the best path forward.
 Going beyond the B/N swap originally proposed, Alternative 2 allows immediate service enhancements and could catalyze future expansion.

 Look for additional updates on NYTIP in the near future.
 There’s a lot more to discuss!
 Until next time!